Show All Answers

 Your water bill is broken down as follows:

 Utility bills are computed based on water usage for a 2 month period.
-Usage is billed in units of 100 cubic feet, equal to 748 gallons of water.
-If concerned about a high usage reading, first check for a dripping faucet or running toilet.
+Usage is billed in units of 100 cubic feet or 1,000 gallons depending on if you have received a new water meter.
+If you are concerned about a high usage reading, first check for a dripping faucet or running toilet.
 Also check the meter for movement when no water is being used.

-Payment for utility bills may also be automatically deducted from your checking account on the due date of the bill.
-Forms for the automatic deduction can be found at the front desk of the Village Office or downloaded from the website.
-Additionally, phone payments are accepted through the Illinois Jet Pay program using their phone number at 855-895-2437.
+Payment for utility bills may also be automatically deducted from your checking or savings account on the due date of the bill.
+Forms for the automatic deduction are available on the Village website.
+Additionally, phone payments are accepted through the Invoice Cloud program using their 844-937-0132 phone number.

-In order to maintain the water and sewer lines in working order for all residents and business owners in the village, the village charges each account a minimum bi-monthly charge of $57.80 (5 units) to remain connected to the village infrastructure.
+In order to maintain the water and sewer lines in working order for all residents and business owners in the village, the village charges each account a minimum bi-monthly charge of $92.45 (cubic feet) or $98.88 (gallons), depending on whether your water meter has been replaced yet.